 NURSERY & RECEPTION

-Once you have registered, we’ll invite you to bring your child in for a short informal visit to meet Honesty, our Teacher in Charge of Early Years, and to explore our wonderful Early Years facilities.
+Once you have registered, we’ll invite you to bring your child in for a short informal visit to meet Sarah, our Teacher in Charge of Early Years, and to explore our Early Years facilities.
 Children need to be three years old at the time of entry or in the first half term they join and they must be fully toilet trained.

 YEARS 1 TO 6

-Children looking to join the Junior School will be invited to spend a morning or afternoon with us.
+Children looking to join the Junior School will be invited to spend a day with us.
 During their time here, they will join their year group in all their usual activities and experience a little of what is so special about Frensham.
 They will also spend a short time one to one with a teacher working through some core numeracy and literacy activities designed to help us ensure your child will happily access the curriculum at Frensham.

 We will also ask for a written reference from your child’s current school and for you to share their two most recent school reports.
 We always aim to give feedback to families within a few days.